-Bandabou(w) is where I’m located as a child born Curacao Creative.
-Bandabou means the Lower land or Lower part of island Curacao (although has the highest mountain) in Lower Antilles-Dutch Caribbean.
-As often mentioned, this part of the island is known as best cultivating and recreating.
-It pertains to the best natural beaches, old antique style houses, historical land-houses from slave histories – peaceful valleys -creeks (rainwater dams) and mountains picturing wild blooming trees, cactus, and wild traditional bushes.
+Bandabou(w) is where I’m located as a child born Curaçao Creative.
+Bandabou means the lower land or lower part of the island (although has the highest mountain Christoffel) in Antilles-Dutch Caribbean.
+As often mentioned, this part of the island is known for best cultivating and recreating.
+It pertains the best natural beaches, old antique style houses, historical land-houses from slave histories – peaceful valleys -creeks (rainwater dams), valleys and mountains picturing nuances color changes and wild blooming trees, cactus-sorts, and traditional bushes and healing plants.

 Fancifully are the style houses with beautiful flowered- and fruits gardens, big charming veranda’s and diversity of birds chirping around in tranquil areas and Iguanas sunbathing on their roofs.
-Other sites are lakes covered with pink of flamingos — on large scale coming in from Orinoco River in Venezuela to nestle in serene quiet areas where formerly salt was found.
+Other sites are resting salt lakes covered with pink of flamingos — on large scale coming in from Orinoco River in Venezuela to nestle in our serene quiet areas where formerly salt was extracted.